• Skip to primary navigation

 1. Preheat oven to 375 degrees.
 Prepare 12-cup muffin tin with muffin tin liners coated with cooking spray.

-3. In a separate mixing bowl, whisk together eggs, brown sugar, yogurt, vanilla extract and canola oil.
+3. In a separate mixing bowl, whisk together eggs, brown sugar, yogurt, vanilla extract and oil.
 Fold in carrots, apple, raisins and ¼ cup coconut.

 4. Turn the stand mixer on low and slowly add the wet ingredients to the dry.
 Mix until just combined (do not over mix).